neondatabase/website/content/docs/reference/cli-completion.md

 neonctl completion
 ```

-The command outputs the completion script with installation instructions, similar to the following:
+The command outputs the following completion script with installation instructions:S

 ```text
 ###-begin-neonctl-completions-###